esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 from langchain_nomic.embeddings import NomicEmbeddings
 ```

-Define the large language model:
+Define the large language model to be used to generate an answer based on provided context:
 ```python
 llm = ChatOllama(model="llama3.1:8b", temperature=0)
 ```

-Define the embeddings model, this is the model we will use to convert our texts into vector embeddings:
+Define the embeddings model, this is the model to convert our knowledge base texts into vector embeddings and will be used for the retrieval part of the RAG:
 ```python
 embeddings=NomicEmbeddings(model="nomic-embed-text-v1.5", inference_mode="local")
 ```